dehowell/archived-howellio-site/docs/posts/2016-10-09-my-codex-vitae-beliefs.md

 I want to solve more problems than I create, clean up more messes than I make.

 Consciousness is immanent in the mind and body.
-There is no separate "soul-stuff" transcendant from the material universe.
+There is no separate "soul-stuff" transcendent from the material universe.
 The sense of self is a process enacted continuously.

 A human life has no cosmic, unambiguous purpose: we have the opportunity and responsibility to find and make that choice on our own, between ourselves.